Justin Park

 What is your best piece of advice for current graduate students preparing for their future careers?

 Learn to write well.
-Even though technological advances are quickly changing the landscape of jobs, writing continues to be a valuable skill.
+Even though technological advances are quickly changing the landscape of jobs, good writing (academic or otherwise) continues to be a valuable skill.

 Did you have any breaks in your education?